postpostmodern/sass-generator-tmbundle/README.markdown

 ## How It Works

-When editing a SASS file, hitting cmd-r will cause TextMate to walk up the directory tree until it finds the **sass/** directory.
+When editing a Sass file, hitting cmd-r will cause TextMate to walk up the directory tree until it finds the **sass/** directory.
 It will convert each file in the **sass/** dir to CSS and place the resulting .css files in the parent directory of the **sass/** dir (usually **css/**).
 It will not drill down into the subdirs of **sass/**.
 Those subdirs (e.g.
-**site/** and **standard/**) should contain files that are included in the main SASS files (all.sass, print.sass, etc.).
+**site/** and **standard/**) should contain files that are included in the main Sass files (all.sass, print.sass, etc.).